aishwaryapabbisetti/ShakespearesPokemon/README.md

 # ShakespearesPokemon
-This is a repository to retrieve the Shakespear's description for various Pokemon characters.
+This is a repository to retrieve the Shakespeare's description for various Pokemon characters.

 ### Project Structure: